Ingredients (~8 servings)

 - Parmesan cheese for garnish

-Make the Cheesy Grits
+Making Cheesy Grits

-Pour in the chicken broth and water, then bring to a boil.
+Add in the chicken broth and water, then bring to a boil.

-Remove from heat and cover to keep warm.
+Remove from heat, cover, and keep warm.

-Season and Cook the Shrimp
+Cooking and Seasoning the Shrimp

 Remove the shrimp from the pan and set aside.

-Brown the Sausage and Build the Base
+Brown the Sausage and Create the Base of Your Dish

-Finish the Sauce and Combine
+Creating the Sauce and Combine Everything Together

-Serve the Shrimp and Grits
+To Serve the Shrimp and Grits

 Cajun Shrimp and Grits